Posidonia oceanica: Reproduction

 Posidonia oceanica reproduces both sexually and asexually (by stolons).

 Sexual reproduction occurs through the production of flowers and fruits.
-The flowers are hermaphrodite and are grouped in a herringbone-shaped inflorescence, green in colour and contained between floral bracts.
+The flowers are hermaphroditic and are grouped in a herringbone-shaped inflorescence, green in colour, and contained between floral bracts.
 The peduncle binds to the rhizome in the centre of the bunch.
 The gynaecium is formed by a unilocular ovary that continues with a style and ends in the stigma.
 The androecium consists of three stamens with short anthers.
-Flowering depends on environmental factors (light and temperature) and endogenous factors (age and size of the plant) and takes place in September and October in the meadows closest to the sea surface, while in the deepest ones it is postponed for two months.
+Flowering depends on environmental factors (light and temperature) and endogenous factors (age and size of the plant) and takes place in September and October in the meadows closest to the sea surface, while in the deepest ones, it is delayed for two months.
 Pollen inside the anthers is spherical in shape, but becomes filamentous as soon as it is released into the water.
-There are no recognition mechanisms between pollen and stigma that prevent self-fertilisation.
+No recognition mechanisms exist between pollen and stigmata that prevent self-fertilisation.
 Pollination is hydrophilic and can lead to fruit formation, although some of them do not reach maturation, which occurs after six months.
 Once ripe, the fruits separate and float on the surface.

-The fruit, slightly fleshy and called in some places "sea oiva", is similar to a drupe and has a porous pericarp and rich in an oily substance that allows flotation.
-When it rots, it releases a seed (coated by a thin membrane, but without a true and proper tegument),5 which falls to the bottom and, if it finds the right conditions of depth, stability and type of sediment, germinates and gives rise to a new plant.
-In order for it to be consolidated, it is necessary that you find a moisturised substrate.
+The fruit, slightly fleshy and called in some places "sea olive", is similar to a drupe and has a porous pericarp and rich in an oily substance that allows flotation.
+When it rots, it releases a seed (coated by a thin membrane, but without a true and proper tegument), which falls to the bottom, and with the right conditions of depth, stability, and type of sediment, germinates and gives rise to a new plant.
+To be consolidated, it must find a wet substrate.
 Humidification consists of the degradation of plant remains, so the plant can be implanted in "soils" previously colonised by other plants, such as macroalgae or other phanerogams.
 Thus, a true ecological succession is generated in which posidonia represents the last stage.
-Germination begins with the release of a small white root of radical pole and a leaf of the apical pole.
+Germination begins with the release of a small, white root of radical pole and a leaf of the apical pole.
 With sexual reproduction, the plant colonises new areas, diffuses meadows in other areas and guarantees genetic variability.

 Asexual reproduction by stolons, which allows the expansion of meadows, is carried out through plagiargiotropic rhizomes, which grow about 7 cm a year and colonise new spaces.
 The high accumulation of sediments and the reduction of the space available for horizontal growth stimulates the vertical growth of the rhizomes, thus forming the bushes.

+Growth

+Posidonia growth rate is amongst the lowest of marine angiosperms, with its horizontal rhizomes growing from 1 to 6 cm/year, whilst the vertical rhizomes grow from 0.1 to 4 cm/year.
+Growing a new leaf takes about 51 days, exceptionally longer than other types of seagrasses, such as Zostera noltii, which takes roughly 14 days.